Bloom-host/BloomDocs/docs/running_a_server/converting-worlds.md

 ![converting worlds](/running_a_server/converting_worlds/4.png)
 ![converting worlds](/running_a_server/converting_worlds/5.png)

-By copying the DIM-1 and DIM1 folders into `world`, you have made a copy of all the data of the Nether and End dimensions available in the `world` folder, which means that it now contains all the required data to run all three dimensions successfully (it already has its own copies of `level.dat`, `session.lock` and `uid.dat`) and can be run without issue on vanilla, Fabric, Forge and other servers.
+By copying the DIM-1 and DIM1 folders into `world`, you have made a copy of all the data of the Nether and End dimensions available in the `world` folder, which means that it now contains all the required data to run all three dimensions successfully (it already has its own copies of `level.dat`, `session.lock` and `uid.dat`) and can be run without issue on Vanilla, Fabric, Forge and other servers.